 As a WGU faculty member, it is my privilege to work with our talented, dedicated students.
 Seriously, you all are amazing.
 You juggle families, jobs, chores, and all the challenges of everyday life—and then you throw in school, too!
 We know that getting your degree isn't easy, but there are lots of great resources here to help you.

-January is National Mentoring Month, so as we prepare to celebrate WGU’s unique mentor-driven approach to teaching, I'm going to talk in this post about an often-underutilized resource: your course mentors.
+January is National Mentoring Month, so as we prepare to celebrate WGU's unique mentor-driven approach to teaching, I'm going to talk in this post about an often-underutilized resource: your Course Instructors.

-If you take nothing else away from this post, take this: Working with students is the most-important part of a course mentor’s job.
-We love to work with students, and it’s never a bother or a nuisance to do so!
+- Contacting a Course Instructor "bothers" us.
+If you take nothing else away from this post, take this: Working with students is the most-important part of a Course Instructor's job.
+We love to work with students, and it's never a bother or a nuisance to do so!

 - Course Instructors write and grade assessments.
 At most universities, the professors who teach courses also write and grade assessments.
 But here at WGU, teaching and assessment are separate.
 Course Instructors can help you prepare for your assessment, but we do not write, grade, or schedule the tests.
 We know the content that the course addresses, but not what the questions are on the actual assessment.
 For performance assessments, Course Instructors can help you interpret task instructions and rubrics or understand evaluator feedback.
 But we do not evaluate your tasks or evaluate your competency.
 Learn more about our disaggregated faculty model.